I was born on 5th February. This is Article No. 502.

 Hon’ble Justice R.F.
 Nariman in The Sabarimala Temple Case, before answering the question posed, thought it is necessary to cover the ground that has been covered by previous decisions of the SC on the scope and effect of religious freedom contained in Articles 25 and 26.

-I state in my Article No. 502: I have no faith in Supreme Court Judges pronouncing on matters as mentioned below.
+I have no faith in Supreme Court Judges pronouncing on matters as mentioned below.
 Of course, there will be a Chief Justice of India, Justice Ray and there shall be a Justice Indu Malhotra.
 However, even they tread difficult roads, unnecessary for them to tread.
 There must a separate Supreme Court with Judges who are born to protect and propagate religion.

 Hon’ble Justice R.F.
 Nariman in The Sabarimala Temple Case